Gene Wiki

 The Gene Wiki is a project within Wikipedia that aims to describe the relationships and functions of all human genes.
 It was established to transfer information from scientific resources to Wikipedia stub articles.

 The Gene Wiki project also initiated publication of gene-specific review articles in the journal Gene, together with the editing of the gene-specific pages in Wikipedia.

+The Gene Wiki project in collaboration with the journal Gene was terminated in May 2022, ten years after the project's initiation.
+A report by the project's leaders summarizes the project's achievements.

 Project goals and scope

 Number of gene articles

 The human genome contains an estimated 20,000–25,000 protein-coding genes.
 The goal of the Gene Wiki project is to create seed articles for every notable human gene, that is, every gene whose function has been assigned in the peer-reviewed scientific literature.
 Approximately half of human genes have assigned function, therefore the total number of articles seeded by the Gene Wiki project would be expected to be in the range of 10,000–15,000.
 To date, approximately 11,000 articles have been created or augmented to include Gene Wiki project content.